Player support level one: The five basics of great gaming customer service

 Discover insights and best practices for delivering exceptional customer service from TELUS International, a leader in outsourced player support, serving some of the biggest titles in the games industry.

 3. Provide added value by anticipating issues and creating self-help options

 According to the Entertainment Software Association, players believe that gaming provides more value for their money than any other form of entertainment.
 Basic gaming customer support needs to maintain that value outside the game.
 To that end, companies need to invest in predictive customer service that anticipates gamers’ needs and queries before they ask for help.

-“You have to know what the typical questions are so that you’re in a position to tackle those fairly quickly,” says Abadzhiev.
+“You have to know what the typical questions are so that you’re in a position to tackle those fairly quickly,” says Banna.
 Doing the legwork can boost multiple aspects of gaming customer service — for instance, more effective content moderation, more in-depth self-help sections and empowering community managers to be better equipped to address issues brought up on various forums like Reddit or Discord.